izivkov/CasioGShockSmartSync/README.md

 # Supported Watches

-The app will try to connect and addopt to any Casio watch that wants to connect to it (not just G-Shock).
+The app will try to connect and adopt to any Casio watch that wants to connect to it (not just G-Shock).
 Surprisingly, many models will work "right off the bat".
 Here are some watches which are reported to work with the app:

 G(M)W-5600, G(M)W-5000, GA-B2100, GA-B001-1AER, GST-B500, GST-B200, MSG-B100, G-B001, GBD-H1000 (Partial support), MRG-B5000, GCW-B5000, GG-B100, Edifice ECB-30, ECB-10, ECB-20, most Edifice watches, most Protrek models.